digirati-co-uk/loc-responsible-datasets/01_bills/DataCard.md

 Please see our [configurations](04_mitigating_imbalance/config.py) used for these techniques.
 The configurations include arguments specific to each approach which may be similar for some due to the nature of each algorithm.

 ### Personal and Sensitive Information
 The bills used are public law texts, therefore any identifiable information will pertain to public figures.

 ## Considerations for Using the Data
+Not applicable.

 ### Social Impact of Dataset
+Not applicable.

 ### Discussion of Biases
+Not applicable.

 ### Other Known Limitations
+Not applicable.

 ## Additional Information
 ### Dataset Curators